legalli/avro-utils/README.md

 Includes:

-- com.github.legalli.avroUtils.JsonToAvroSizeComparator: transform a JSON in Avro and return the compression ration obtained
+- `com.github.legalli.avroUtils.JsonToAvroSizeComparator`: transform a JSON in Avro and return the compression ration obtained